ryusudol/Unlearning-Comparator/README.md

 # Machine Unlearning Comparator

-A visualization tool for evaluating machine unlearning methods using metrics and privacy attacks.
-Compare different unlearning approaches and assess their effectiveness through comprehensive analysis.
+This tool facilitates the evaluation and comparison of machine unlearning methods by providing interactive visualizations and analytical insights.
+It enables a systematic examination of model behavior through privacy attacks and performance metrics, offering comprehensive analysis of various unlearning techniques.

 ## Demo